-Any data you have stored in a cloud should benefit from the same security as data hosted on local servers.
+Any data stored in a cloud should benefit from the same security as data hosted on local servers.
 Control access and make sure malware protections are in place.

 Recognize malware and botnets before they reach your employees’ inbox.
-Have strong security measures in place and educate your teams on how to recognize phishing attempts.
+Have strong security measures in place and educate your teams on recognizing phishing attempts.

 While you may not need the same level of security as the federal government, your company is vulnerable without a proactive plan.
 Managing your cybersecurity and staying on top of the latest threats is a full-time job.
 Trust your company’s networks to an IT team that stays ahead of attacks.